usnistgov/WIPP/user-guide/image-collections/README.md

 # Create a new image collection

-From the Image Collections view, click on the "Create new collection" button to create a new collection and start uploading images:
+From the Image Collections view, click on the "New images collection" button to create a new collection and start uploading images:

 ![](new-images-collection.png)
 *Figure 2: WIPP Create Image Collection screenshot*